Fateful Findings: Release

 After Breen generated buzz and a cult following with his previous films, Fateful Findings played at Harry Knowles' 2012 Butt-Numb-A-Thon, an invite-only film festival.
-In 2013, it played at the Seattle International Film Festival's Midnight Adrenaline program.
+It played at the Seattle International Film Festival's Midnight Adrenaline program on May 23, 2013.
 The festival's programmer, Clinton McClung, said that he chose the film despite its amateurishness because of its uniqueness and cult appeal.
-Panorama Entertainment subsequently distributed it in the U.S.
+The film had its International debut at the Fantasia International Film Festival on July 20, 2013, before playing during Cinefamily's Everything Is Festival event on August 17, 2013, the Arizona Underground Film Festival on September 14, 2013, and the Three Rivers Film Festival on November 11, 2013.
+Panorama Entertainment subsequently distributed it in the U.S. on January 18, 2014.

 Reception

 Alan Jones of The Dissolve wrote that the film could only have been made by Breen, as his incompetence makes what could have been boring instead fascinating.
 Peter K. of Twitch Film wrote, "It's not just for enjoying hilarious incompetence, more purely it is for the act of watching eccentric choices made by even more eccentric people."

 Fateful Findings has become a cult film.
 Describing why he thinks it deserves to be a cult film, Nathan Rabin called the film outsider art as unpredictable and unconventional as Citizen Kane.

 Jason Howard of INLUX Magazine began his interview of Breen by praising the film, writing "Ever on the hunt for the next great 'cult classic', I recently stumbled upon Fateful Findings" and "it only took about a minute into the film for me to discover that I was watching something special that had more to offer than the typical film".